rolling-scopes-school/tasks/tasks/connections/milestone_7.group_dialog.md

 ### Technical solution

-All received message data should be saved in the @ngrx/store in some way in order to not load ald messages again if user navigates between pages and returns back to the channel until browser is reloaded.
+All received message data should be organized in a way that prevents loading of old(previous) messages again if user navigates between pages and returns back to the channel until browser is reloaded.